joykamlomo/with-mongodb-mongoose/README.md

 # MongoDB and Mongoose with Next.js

-This example shows how you can use a MongoDB database to support your Next.js application.
+How you can use a MongoDB database to support your Next.js application.

 **Pet** is an application that allows users to add their pets' information (e.g., name, owner's name, diet, age, dislikes, likes, and photo).
 They can also delete it or edit it anytime.
 ```